csmichaelkamal/Simple-Code-Challenge/README.md

 4. GBP

 ### Terminologies used in this project
-- container: this word is for the physical containers, don't get confused with Docker Container
+- `container`: this word is for the physical containers, don't get confused with Docker Container